To examine media portrayals of female athletes and their impact on girls and women

 Women Coaches Research Series & Report Card

 Did you know that in the 40+ years after the passage of Title IX, female sport participation is at an all-time high but the percentage of women coaching women at the collegiate level has declined from 90+% in 1974 to near an all-time low today of 40%?
-While the number of collegiate coaching opportunities is also at a record high, only 20% of all college coaching positions for men’s and women’s teams are filled by women.
-To help stop the decline and increase the percentage of women in the coaching profession, and to increase awareness and start a national dialogue on this issue, we are launching a research series and annual report card in collaboration with the Alliance of Women Coaches.
-Read the research reports and view the infographic to learn more about the historic decline in the percentage of women coaches, why this research and women coaches matter, how minority status in the workplace can affect individuals, and see which of 76 select “big time” NCAA Division-I institutions, sports and conferences receive passing and failing grades based on the percentage of head women coaches of women’s teams.
+To help stop this decline, increase the percentage of women in the coaching profession, provide an institutional accountability mechanism, create awareness, and start a national dialogue on this issue, we in collaboration with the Alliance of Women Coaches, have launched a research series and annual report card.
+Read the research reports to learn more about the historic decline in the percentage of women coaches, why this research and women coaches matter, how minority status in the workplace can affect individuals, and see which “big time” NCAA Division-I institutions, sports and conferences receive passing and failing grades based on the percentage of head women coaches of women’s teams.

 LaVoi, N. M. (2014, August).
 Minnesota State High School Coaches Association report 2013-14.
 Minneapolis: Tucker Center for Research on Girls &l Women in Sport.